Republicans largely silent on 'code red' climate change report

 “I am offering this amendment to spare the country from the so-called Green New Deal,” Barrasso said on the Senate floor Tuesday.
 “The Green New Deal is not about protecting the environment.
 It’s about making big government even bigger.
 This socialist scheme would destroy jobs, it will reduce the quality of life for the American people.
 Millions and millions of Americans will suffer.”

-Sen. Bernie Sanders, I-Vt., then took to the floor and lashed out at Barrasso.
+Sen. Bernie Sanders of Vermont then took to the floor and lashed out at Barrasso.

-"In case the senator from Wyoming has missed it, Oregon is burning, California is burning, Greece is burning.
-There is a drought hitting virtually every country on earth," Sanders said.
-"News flash: Climate change is real and the United States and other countries have got to address it."
+“In case the senator from Wyoming has missed it, Oregon is burning, California is burning, Greece is burning.
+There is a drought hitting virtually every country on Earth,” Sanders said.
+“News flash: Climate change is real and the United States and other countries have got to address it.”

 As Guterres noted Monday, the window of opportunity to avert the worst consequences of climate change is quickly closing.

-"If we combine forces now, we can avert climate catastrophe.
-But, as today's report makes clear, there is no time for delay and no room for excuses," Guterres said.
+“If we combine forces now, we can avert climate catastrophe.
+But as today’s report makes clear, there is no time for delay and no room for excuses,” Guterres said.

 Cover photo: Mandel Ngan/AFP via Getty Images